Skip to main content

 Riding House Cafe

-Well-known for their pancakes, Riding House is offering their malted deep dish pancakes in three styles: with clotted cream and berry compote, with triple-smoked streaky bacon, blueberries and sour cream, or Caribbean-style, with coconut cream, white chocolate and marshmallows (all accompanied by maple syrup).
+Well-known for their pancakes, Riding House offers an epic regular menu including malted deep dish pancakes in two styles: with clotted cream and berry compote, or with triple-smoked streaky bacon (all accompanied by maple syrup).
+If you’re feeling daring, they’re also doing a veryyyyy cool £19.50 deal for bottomless pancakes if you think you can hack it!

-Crêpes and cocktails are the main event at the newly opened CrêpeAffaire at The Hippodrome.
+Crêpes and cocktails are the main event at CrêpeAffaire in Islington.
 This Pancake Day they’ll be serving up a delicious duo of both sweet and savoury hand-crafted crêpes paired with premium cocktails on tap.
 If you’re looking for pancakes on the go there is also an option to order from the Crêpe & Roll counter.

 Pancake Day Activities in London